normbxl/USB_PPM_Joystick/README.md

 Many (semi) professionl remote controls can output their control signal via a connector.
 Usualy the signal is [PPM](https://en.wikipedia.org/wiki/Pulse-position_modulation) modulated.

 If you want to train your steering skills before lifting off your RC helicopter you should consider using a RC simulator first.
-With this adapter-sketch you can use your original remote control on your computer.
+With this adapter-sketch you can use your original remote control as an joystick.

-This sketch uses an slightly modified version of the vusb library in order to work with the Arduino framework.
+This sketch uses a slightly modified version of the vusb library in order to work with the Arduino framework, added some `const` before `PROGMEM` and changed the typedef of `byte` to `uchar`.
-The sketch is based on the UsbJoystick demo of Michel Gutlich (example is included in library).
+The sketch is based on the UsbJoystick demo from Michel Gutlich (example included in library).

 ###Requirements
 Arduino IDE >1.0